 Jheanelle Wilkins was born in Kingston, Jamaica and moved to the United States with her mother and brother when she was five years old.
 Growing up in humble circumstances, Jheanelle learned the importance of being an advocate and serving others.

 Jheanelle is a progressive, community-driven legislative advocate dedicated to policy change that makes a difference in people’s lives.
 She has organized and fought for greater opportunity for all residents in our community, including raising the minimum wage, earned sick leave for workers, protecting our environment, and improving our schools.
 She believes we are strongest when all voices are heard and all communities are represented in the democratic process.

-Throughout her career, Jheanelle has fought for progressive values.
-Professionally, she is the senior field manager at The Leadership Conference on Civil and Human Rights, the nation’s oldest and largest civil rights coalition.
+Throughout her career, Jheanelle has fought for progressive values and to advocate for policy change.
+Professionally, she is the Director of State and Local Government Affairs at The Leadership Conference on Civil and Human Rights, the nation’s oldest and largest civil rights coalition.
 She has played lead roles in advocating for federal immigration reform, promoting educational equity, advancing criminal justice reform and protecting voting rights.
-With her organizing background, she has shaped federal and state policy; trained and engaged activists from Portland to Biloxi on progressive issues; created and implemented issue campaigns at the federal and state levels to pass legislation that promotes equality; and facilitated the participation of thousands of people in the political process.
+In her career, she has shaped federal and state policy; trained and engaged activists from Portland to Biloxi on progressive issues; created and implemented issue campaigns at the federal and state levels to pass legislation that promotes equality; and facilitated the participation of thousands of people in the political process.

 Jheanelle earned her Bachelor of Arts in Sociology from the University of Delaware and a Master of Public Administration in Social Policy from the American University.